Smarties89/ses/README.md

 Running your own repository
 ---------------------------

-Running your own repository is easy, since what is reqired is a HTTP server with exposing the scripts as files.
+Running your own repository is easy, since the only requirement is a HTTP server with exposing the scripts as files.
 Any HTTP server that will serve files will do.
 You can also use mine - which is a small script that starts a SimpleHTTPServer(Python).
 This is found in repo directory, and you should just call ```./run.bash```.
+Now you need to add your repository to ses - see next section for this.

 Adding your own repository to ses